ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Pse of Salt.
+In many casea of disordered
 stomiob, a teaspoonful of salt is a
 certain core.
 In the riolentinternal
 aehing,termed colic, add s teaspoonful